wkoszek/me/source/blog/2015-05-20-book-organized-mind.md

 ---

-Sometimes it makes me think how much information XXI century human being can intake with intelectural hickup.
+Sometimes it makes me think how much information XXI century human being can intake with intelectual hiccup.
 It's a fairly known fact that as we move forward with medicine, science and human knowledge in general nowadays, the knowledge of past generations starts to be available at our fingertips.